Braggiouy/smart-tv-deployer/README.md

 - [Tizen Studio](https://developer.tizen.org/development/tizen-studio/download) installed
 - A Samsung Smart TV with Developer Mode enabled
 - The TV and your computer must be on the same network
+- A pre-built Tizen project (this tool does not handle the build process)

 ## Installation